 - SIEM (Security information and event management) tools that monitor users who interact with the system for suspicious activities.

-Organizations must know their security weaknesses and strengths to prevent data breaches and, therefore, act on reducing potential damage.
-Full-scale security risk assessment and compliance audits allow companies to identify the best approaches to security breach prevention.
+Organizations must know their security weaknesses and strengths for data breaches and data loss prevention, protect data and, therefore, act on reducing potential damage.
+Full-scale security risk assessment and compliance audits allow companies to identify the best approaches to security breach and data loss prevention.

-UnderDefense will detect loopholes in your system, identify internal and external vulnerabilities, and verify if employees adhere to data breach prevention instructions.
+UnderDefense will detect loopholes in your system, identify internal and external vulnerabilities, and verify if employees adhere to data breaches and data loss prevention instructions.
 Furthermore, our experts will react fast if they find security incidents.

 Is your business protected?